andyTuruu/TodoList/README.md

 # TodoList Application
 A simple and efficient web-based Todo List application to help you manage your daily tasks effectively.
-It's styled with Material-UI.
+It's styled with Material-UI..

 ## Features
 - Create lists: Easily create new lists by typing a name and selecting an icon.